Former Bishop Miege star Bol Bol falls to second round in NBA Draft, goes to Denver Nuggets via trade

 Bol Bol had to wait even longer than Michael Porter Jr. did last year to hear his name called.
 Now they get to be teammates.

-The Nuggets acquired Bol, the former Bishop Miege standout through a trade with Miami, after the Heat selected Bol, a 7-2 center, with the No. 44 pick in Thursday night’s NBA Draft.
+The Nuggets acquired Bol, the former Bishop Miege standout from Olathe, through a trade with Miami, after the Heat selected Bol, a 7-2 center, with the No. 44 pick in Thursday night’s NBA Draft.

 Bol spent the better part of his first two seasons of high school basketball at Bishop Miege before going to California for his last two years.
 He played part of this last college basketball season at Oregon.
 A foot injury ended his season and helped drive some questions heading into Thursday’s draft.
 Many analysts had him going in the top 20, while others had expected his stock to fall.